Education: University of Montana

 Depart for Mission: Wolf in the morning and, upon arrival, get acquainted with the wolves.
 Projects include building fire bunkers, rebuilding wolf enclosures, cutting firewood, making repairs to staff housing, repairing the enclosures, and helping out at the farm.
-Daily tasks include feeding the wolves in the morning and socializing with the ambassador wolves.
 Interact with a special group of wolves used to educate the public about these beautiful and often misunderstood animals.

 Departing from Mission: Wolf, head north to Buena Vista to begin the next adventure, rafting down class 2 and 3 rapids through Brown’s Canyon on the Arkansas River.
 Next day, harness up for a high aerial course.
 Spend final day trying basic rock climbing in San Isabel National Forest.

 Pack up and explore Buena Vista and Cottonwood Pass.
 We’ll prepare our final banquet and have our last evening together before heading home.